danielfett/draft-dpop/main.md

 ## Message Integrity {#request_integrity}

 DPoP does not ensure the integrity of the payload or headers of requests.
-The DPoP proofs only contains claims for the HTTP URI and method, but not, for example, the message body or general request headers.
+The DPoP proof only contains claims for the HTTP URI and method, but not, for example, the message body or general request headers.